 During the Cold War, Soviet submarines were a real threat to the US and NATO submarine fleet.
-One of the unique projects was the Alfa-class nuclear submarine series (NATO codification) with a liquid metal reactor.
-This is written by military expert Brendan J. Weichert in The National Interest.
+One of the unique projects was the Alfa-class (NATO codification) nuclear submarine series with a liquid metal cooled reactor.
+This is according to military expert Brendan J. Weichert in The National Interest.

 Project 705 Lira (Alfa class) was developed in the 50s.
-The submarines of this project were planned to be used to counter NATO's naval capabilities in key regions of the Atlantic and Arctic.
+Submarines of this project were planned to be used to counter NATO's naval capabilities in key regions of the Atlantic and Arctic.

-One of the features was a titanium hull.
+One of the features was the titanium hull.
 Soviet engineers believed that a titanium submarine would be able to bypass Western submarines in terms of diving depth and speed.

-There are many advantages: lighter weight, stronger and more corrosion-resistant material.
+There are many advantages: lower weight, more durable and corrosion-resistant material.

 Expensive and unsafe